 On August 12, 2015, 2,500 refugees, mostly Syrians and Afghanis, are kept prisoners for 24 hours in a stadium of Kos, a Greek island situated only a few kilometers from the Turkish coasts.
 They were promised that they could undertake their asylum claim in the European Union once they’ll be gathered in the stadium.
 It is not clear whether it was only a rumor or a trick from the Greek police.
-In any case, the 2,500 refugees, families and individuals who feel the civil war in Syria or the greatly precarious situation in Afghanistan we thus enclosed in the little stadium of Kos, forming a dense crowd under the sun of August for long hours.
-People fainting and panic movements are frequent, water and food are lacking, bathrooms are not accessible, and the tears of the children are a testimony of the cynic situation: populations fleeing tragic situations, accomplishing thousands of kilometers from East to West to find only additional turmoil once they set foot on the European land.
+In any case, the 2,500 refugees, families and individuals who fled the civil war in Syria or the greatly precarious situation in Afghanistan were thus enclosed in the little stadium of Kos, forming a dense crowd under the sun of August for long hours.
+People fainting and panic movements were frequent, water and food were lacking, bathrooms were not accessible, and the tears of the children are a testimony of the cynic situation: populations fleeing tragic situations, accomplishing thousands of kilometers from East to West to find only additional turmoil once they set foot on the European land.

 The fact that these 2,500 persons were gathered in a stadium could appear innocent at first glance.
 We could have thought that such a concentration of bodies could have taken place anywhere else.
 Nevertheless, places that simultaneously enable the gathering a great number of bodies as well as their control by a given authority are significantly limited, in particular in an urban context.
 This text will thus think the stadium as an architectural environment which sport and entertainment functions can, without any modifications be dissolved to be replaced by other uses related to a political concentration of bodies in such a space.